• Skip to main content

 What Causes Nasal Polyps?

 Nasal polyps can form anywhere along the nose lining or sinuses, often in areas where the sinuses open into the nasal cavity.
-While small polyps may not cause any issues, larger ones can cause nasal obstruction in airways or block sinus drainage.
+While small polyps may not cause any issues, larger ones can cause nasal obstruction in airways or block sinus drainage, sometimes requiring nasal polyp surgery to remove them and restore normal airflow.

 Nasal polyps are noncancerous growths, typically caused by long-term inflammation in the nose, often triggered by conditions like allergies, asthma, or infections.
 The exact reason some individuals develop nasal polyps is still not fully understood.
-However, certain factors may increase the likelihood of developing them, including:
+However, certain factors may increase the likelihood of developing them, including treatments such as using a balloon in nose procedure to help open nasal passages and reduce obstruction.

 • Sensitivity to aspirin